Inverse Faraday effect in massive Dirac electrons: Inverse Faraday effect

-Due to the entanglement of spin magnetic and spin angular vertices in the VC (Eq.~(\ref{eq:2_12a})), we need to evaluate spin angular response with respect to circularly polarized light by simply replacing the spin magnetic operator with the spin angular operator in Eq.~(\ref{eq:2_9}).
-The spin angular response function\cite{supplementary} reads
+In the Dirac Hamiltonian, spin can also couple with the electron and hole states equally via the spin angular operator $(s^k \equiv \rho_0 \otimes \sigma^k)$\cite{PhysRevB.105.214419}.
+Note that the spin angular operator is not associated with the physical spin density but is essential to the impurity vertex corrections (see Sec.~\ref{Sec.3-3}).
+By simply replacing the spin magnetic operator with the spin angular operator in Eq.~(\ref{eq:2_9}), we have the spin angular response function:

-where we trace the second order perturbation with the gauge field coupling and take out the physical contribution linear with $\Omega$.
-The spin spin angular response function, instead, is an even function with the chemical potential corresponding to the same responses in the positive and negative energy bands and does not vanish in massless limit.
+where we similarly trace the second order perturbation with the gauge field coupling and take out the physical contribution linear with $\Omega$.
+The spin angular response function, instead, is an even function with the chemical potential corresponding to the same responses in the positive and negative energy bands and does not vanish in the massless limit.